Archaeologists unearth new Dead Sea Scrolls cave

 Archaeologists have unearthed a new cave associated with the famed Dead Sea Scrolls, filled with ancient storage jars and lids off the Judean cliffside, marking the first successful excavation of its kind in 60 years.

 Until Wednesday, researchers assumed only 11 caves contained scrolls.
-But the discovery of a twelfth cave cements a longstanding belief within the archaeological community that looters stole the artifacts in the mid-1900s, referencing pick ax heads found deep inside a tunnel at the new cave's rear as evidence.
+But the discovery of a twelfth cave cements a longstanding belief among archaeologists that looters stole the artifacts in the mid-1900s, referencing pick ax heads found deep inside a tunnel at the new cave's rear as proof.

 Hidden along the cave's walls, excavators found numerous broken jars and lids.
 Among the other findings were fragments of scroll wrappings, leather and string.